 4.5 Charging Procedure for Test Purposes

 Prior to charging, the cell shall be discharged at 25 °C ± 2 °C at a constant C-rate, as per 4.4, down to a specified final voltage as declared by the manufacturer.

+After the discharge, the cell shall be stored, in an ambient temperature of 25 °C ± 2 °C, for the rest duration, as specified by the manufacturer or customer.

 The charging procedure for test purposes shall be carried out at an ambient temperature of 25 °C ± 2 °C, using the method declared by the manufacturer.